-In the Call 2020, to be published in the 2nd semester of 2020, two new and emerging research topics are addressed, namely Advanced Brain-Computer Interfaces for Novel Interactions and Towards Sustainable ICT.
+In the Call 2020, to be published in December 2020, two new and emerging research topics are addressed, namely Advanced Brain-Computer Interfaces for Novel Interactions and Towards Sustainable ICT.

 The topics descriptions below are provided as draft only.
 The final descriptions will result from the CHIST-ERA Conference 2020 (September 29-30 and October 1).
 Open to any interested scientist, the Conference will bring together scientists and CHIST-ERA representatives in order to identify and formulate the most promising scientific and technological challenges.
 The conference website is available here.